On equilibrium states of fluid membranes: Conclusions

 \section{Conclusions}

-Mechanical equilibrium of a fluid inextensible membrane with non-negligible mass is given by steady state solutions of the surface Navier--Stokes equations coupled with an out-of-plain elasticity model.
-Assuming the Boussinesq–Scriven constitutive law for the viscous stresses we derived three conditions for the membrane equilibrium, i.e. \eqref{cond1}, \eqref{Killing} and \eqref{pressure}, which are independent of the elasticity model.
-The second condition implies that only two scenarios are possible: either membrane lateral motions completely cease or the equilibrium shape supporting a stationary flow is the surface with Killing field.
-Accounting for a particular elasticity model brings us to the shape equation.
-For elasticity models involving energy functional, the shape equation under the first scenario reduces to the optimality condition for the functional with area and volume constraints.
-For the second scenario, the shape equation represents a balance between (normal components of) centrifugal, elastic, tension and external forces.
+The mechanical equilibrium of a fluid inextensible membrane with non-negligible mass is achieved through steady-state solutions of the surface Navier-Stokes equations coupled with an out-of-plane elasticity model.
+Assuming the Boussinesq-Scriven constitutive law for viscous stresses, we derived three conditions for membrane equilibrium, namely \eqref{cond1}, \eqref{Killing}, and \eqref{pressure}, which are independent of the elasticity model.

+The second condition implies that there are only two possible scenarios: either the lateral motions of the membrane completely cease, or the equilibrium shape supporting a stationary flow is the surface with a Killing field.
+Accounting for a specific elasticity model leads to the shape equation.
+For elasticity models {with an} energy functional, the shape equation under the first scenario reduces to the optimality condition for the functional with area and volume constraints.
+For the second scenario, the shape equation represents a balance between the normal components of centrifugal, elastic, tension, and external forces.
 For axisymmetric surfaces, the equation can be efficiently parameterized and solved numerically.
-Numerical studies with the simplest Helfrich elasticity model show that equilibrium shapes depend on lateral motions.
-In particular, new branches of solution appear.
-We also found some equilibrium states for pure fluid membrane, which correspond to stationary solutions of the evolving--surface Navier--Stokes equations with no elastic forces and external forces given by a constant force acting in normal direction (i.e. the constant osmotic pressure).